laysynby History, Family Crest & Coats of Arms

 Early History of the laysynby family

 This web page shows only a small excerpt of our laysynby research.
-Another 115 words (8 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early laysynby History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early laysynby History in all our PDF Extended History products and printed products wherever possible.

 laysynby Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name laysynby include Lazenby, Lazinby, Lasynbi, Laysynby, Lasinby and many more.

 Early Notables of the laysynby family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early laysynby Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early laysynby Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the laysynby family